jmeowmeow/PixieReport/express-progress/tasks.md

 - [X] PNG output endpoint (and linked mini-image gallery at / ).
 We lose alt text.
 - [ ] Pixie preview link in / or /random should include the pixie set as a param.
+- [ ] Bugfix needed in text handling for missing lat/long!
+Prominent crash in gallery.

+Also note: METAR station data is available as one-offs from detail URLs such as Station PANU (Nulato, Alaska) https://aviationweather.gov/data/metar/?id=PANU Since icao.js didn't have this station info available.

 ## Next Step Directions
 - [X] Restore pixel doll sets (random; chosen by URL) see above Pixie Preload with text